10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 add_filter( 'is_protected_meta', 'protect_post_meta', 10, 2 );

 /**
- * Protect non-public meta keys
+ * Protect non-public meta keys.
  *
  * Flag some post meta keys as private so they're not exposed to the public
  * via the Custom Fields meta box or the JSON REST API.